charmplusplus/charm/doc/charm++/manual.rst

 Section :numref:`loadbalancing`) after restart is suggested.

 If restart is not done on the same number of processors, the processor-specific data in a group/nodegroup branch cannot (and usually should not) be restored individually.
 A copy from processor 0 will be propagated to all the processors.
 Additionally, singleton chares will not be restored at all in this case, so they must be specially handled when restarting on a different number of processors.
+One can, for example, explicitly test for a new number of PEs when unpacking and reconstruct singleton objects in that case.

 Choosing What to Save
 ^^^^^^^^^^^^^^^^^^^^^